 - International Fees

-While its true most of us have set up social media accounts, are you aware of the subtle nuances of using your social media effectively?
+While most of us have set up and shared on social media accounts, are you aware of the subtle nuances of using your social media effectively?
 Do you know how to stand out in the digital space over the non-stop buzz of social media noise?
-Ultimately, understanding the story you wish to tell is key, along with the art of being able to tell a good story.
-The focus of this course is identifying the story you wish to tell and learning to manipulate social media tools to better tell it.
-This skill set includes building your (or your business’) social media presence, identifying the best social media platforms for your story, and learning social media time management around your digital storytelling.
+Ultimately, understanding the story you wish to share is key, along with the art of being able to tell a good story.
+The focus of this course is identifying the story you wish to share and learning to manipulate social media tools to better tell it.
+This skill set includes building your (or your business') social media presence, identifying the best social media platforms for your story, discovering how to make your posts accessible, and learning social media time management around your digital storytelling.

 Prerequisite(s)